SlugLab/Bede-linux/Documentation/networking/can.rst

 ival2:
 	Throttle the received message rate down to the value of ival2.
-This is useful to reduce messages for the application when the signal inside the CAN frame is stateless as state changes within the ival2 periode may get lost.
+This is useful to reduce messages for the application when the signal inside the CAN frame is stateless as state changes within the ival2 period may get lost.

 Broadcast Manager Multiplex Message Receive Filter